LEGO Star Wars: The Complete Saga (Wii)

 Unused Snowman Out-of-Bounds in Mos-Eisley Cantina

-There is a 3D Model of a Lego snowman that is rendered out-of-bounds in the Mos-Eisley Cantina but can't be seen unless one plays the game in the Dolphin emulator and uses its free-look camera to make the camera go out-of-bounds, or uses glitches to go behind the Cantina.
+There is a 3D Model of the Lego snowman that can be built in the Episode 5 room rendered out-of-bounds in the Mos-Eisley Cantina.
 According to John Burton, the founder of Traveler's Tales, in the video on the right (see 0:49 to 1:38), Traveler's Tales originally meant for there to be a playable preview level from the then-in-development Lego Indiana Jones: The Original Adventures which would have been set in the Nepalese part of the Himalayas, hence there is a snowman.
 The snowman was meant to block the entrance to the level.
 The level would have been accessed by completing some kind of requirement(s), which would cause the snowman to disappear and allow the player to enter the level.
 Traveler's Tales was unable to secure permission to make such a level, so they replaced it with the trailer for Lego Indiana Jones: The Original Adventures in the Bonus Room.
-It's currently unknown if this exists in the other versions of the game.
+It also exists in the PlayStation 3 version of the game.